thunderseethe/thunderseethe.github.io/content/posts/closure-convert-base.md

 ```

 Whoops!
 All of a sudden we always load both our environment's fields rather than the specific one we need.
-We're willing to make this tradeoff, however.
+We're willing to make this tradeoff, for now.
-Code like this is also unlikely in the wild.
+Code like this is unlikely to appear in the wild.
 We can come back over and use a more sophisticated heuristic if we make it far enough for this to be a problem.

 Because of this approach, `subst` is a `HashMap<Var, Var>` rather than a `HashMap<Var, IR>`.
 This allows us to use `rename` on body.
 `rename` traverses our term and updates any variables that appear in `subst`.
-We'll only look at an excerpt here:
+An excerpt suffices to show its functionality:

 ```rs
 fn rename(&mut self, subst: &HashMap<Var, Var>) {